So you’ve touched down, picked up a network on your phone and found your bags on the carousel. You’re ready to hit Oslo.

 Check the Vy website for timetables and to buy tickets – search for ‘Oslo airport to Oslo Central Station’ or ‘Oslo Lufthavn to Oslo S’.

 Regional trains are likely to be busier than the airport express but are still a good way to travel and there’s space to stow luggage during the journey.

 Just bear one thing in mind – these services don’t give the same guarantee of being on time as Flytoget, so build in leeway for possible delays when returning to the airport at the end of your trip.

 Money-saving bonus: when you reach Oslo S, keep hold of your ticket if you’re planning to do more travelling – these train tickets are valid for 2hr 30min for further travel on Oslo’s buses, trams and metro.

 The way with the most drop-offs: the airport bus

-If you’re not staying in downtown Oslo, take a look at Flybussen’s Line FB2 and see if the route runs close to your accommodation.
+If you’re not staying in downtown Oslo, take a look at Flybussen’s Lines FB2 and FB5 and see if the route runs close to your accommodation.

-Flybussen runs daily every 30min from 4.10am until 1.15am and makes ten stops between the airport and Oslo S bus station, with a journey time of 42 minutes.
+Flybussen runs runs hourly every day from 4.15am until 1am and makes 11–13 stops between the airport and Oslo S bus station, with a journey time of 42 minutes.

 Buses terminate at the Radisson Blu Scandinavia Hotel at Holbergs Gate, just east of the Palace Park.

-At around 179 NOK for a single ticket from the airport to Oslo S bus station, the Flybussen isn’t cheap, but the return price of 260 NOK works out slightly cheaper, and if you’re a student or senior the single/return fare drops to 95/190 NOK.
-It’s cheaper to buy online in advance from flybussen.no than on the bus.
+At around 209 NOK for a single ticket from the airport to Oslo S bus station, the Flybussen isn’t cheap, though the return price of 349 NOK works out slightly cheaper.

 The Flybussen airport express has a joint ticketing arrangement with Ruter, the company which runs Oslo city transport.